Identity Theft Information for Michigan Consumers

 The Attorney General's Office urges consumers to continue to guard their personal information.
 Measures outlined in this alert can help protect consumers, but some types of identity theft ("ID theft") are very difficult to combat.
 For example, a medical identity thief might try to use your identifying information to obtain medical goods or services or file false reimbursement claims.
 While medical and other non-credit types of ID theft may not be preventable by security freezes and fraud alerts, consumers can reduce their risk by limiting disclosure of their personal information.

 In addition, consumers remain entitled to receive free credit reports annually from each of the national consumer reporting companies.
 Reviewing your credit reports for phony accounts and bogus debts is one of the best tools consumers have to combat ID theft.
 The Attorney General advises all consumers to review their credit reports regularly.
-See the "Free Annual Credit Reports - What Consumers Should Know" alert for detailed information.
+See the Attorney General’s alert entitled "Free Annual Credit Reports - What Consumers Should Know" for detailed information.

-ID Theft victims and consumers who want to take even stronger precautions to protect their information should consider requesting a "security freeze" to block access to their credit files.
-This option is relatively new in Michigan and is the subject of a consumer alert, "Security Freeze Information for Michigan Consumers."
+ID theft victims and consumers who want to take even stronger precautions to protect their information should consider requesting a "security freeze" to block access to their credit files.
+See the Attorney General’s alert entitled "Security Freeze Information for Michigan Consumers" for additional information.

 All three major national consumer reporting companies now offer security freezes.
 A security freeze blocks access to your credit report by third parties without your express authorization.
 There are limited exceptions for your existing creditors, collection agencies, and law enforcement agencies that are authorized by law or acting under administrative orders, subpoenas, or search warrants.
 Security freezes are discussed in more detail in the Attorney General's alert, "Security Freeze Information for Michigan Consumers."